Kodlak15/openweathercli/README.md

 # OpenWeatherCLI
-- A command line interface for the openweathermap.org API (free tier)
-- Get weather data for locations around the world from the command line
+This is a simple command line interface for the openweathermap.org API (free tier).
+You can use this in a terminal or in your scripts to get weather data for locations all around the world

 # Getting Access
 - You will need an openweathermap.org API key to use this program